cpbtechnology/US-Frontend-Candidate-Lab/README.md

 Please make atomic commits (commit often) as you progress.
 Be sure to provide useful commit messages to illustrate milestones and workflow.
+Submit a pull request when you are finished and satisfied with your work.

 # Notes